-Nonverbal communication is “a process of generating meaning using behavior other than words”.
+Nonverbal communication is a process of generating meaning using behavior rather than words.
 (Note, they can also be culturally dependent.)
-There are many aspects of non verbal communication.
+There are many aspects of nonverbal communication.

 In communication, we derive only 7% of the message through the words that are said.
 Most of the message comes from the nonverbals (55% from body language and 38% from vocalics).
 Think about when someone’s words fail to match up with their nonverbal signals, you tend to ignore what has been said and focus instead on unspoken expressions of moods, thoughts, and emotions.

 Pay attention to the way people are taking in your words.
 If they are not received the way you hoped, it might be your nonverbal communication.